Percina shumardi: Reproduction

 The river darter spawns from February to May.
 River darters are brood hiders; they do not guard their eggs.
 After they have laid their eggs they do not provide parental care.
 Females bury their fertilized eggs in gravel depressions in areas of slow current.
 These gravel depressions are called redds.
 River darter eggs are able to tolerate temperatures between 13-26 C. Some reports indicate upstream migration of river darters during the spring.
 After spawning the fish may move downstream to reach overwintering habitats.
 The newly hatched larvae may drift downstream as well, and as they grow the darters shift into faster water habitats of mature darters.

 Etymology

-The river darter's scientific name comes from the Greek root word Percina or 'little perch' and the word shumardi which was given in honor of its discoverer, Dr. George C. Shumard (1823–1867), a surgeon with the United States Pacific Railroad Survey.
+The river darter's scientific name comes from the Greek root word Percina or 'little perch' and the word shumardi which was given in honor of its discoverer, Dr. George Getz Shumard (1823–1867), a surgeon with the United States Pacific Railroad Survey.